uclax-teach/uclax-web1-gohman-mitch-2025/_start_here/docs/01.Setup/Windows-Setup.md

 2. type the following command and press enter

     ```powershell
-    Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-WebRequest -Uri "https://raw.githubusercontent.com/uclax-teach/uclax-web1-gohman-mitch-2025/refs/heads/master/_start_here/scripts/win11-v8/1.install-wsl.ps1" -UseBasicParsing | Invoke-Expression
+    Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-WebRequest -Uri "https://raw.githubusercontent.com/uclax-teach/uclax-web1-gohman-mitch-2025/refs/heads/master/_start_here/scripts/win11-v8/1.install-windows-apps.ps1" -UseBasicParsing | Invoke-Expression
     ```

 3. Restart your computer

+## Install Windows Related Apps

+6. Windows Search > **Ubuntu** - **!Important!** be sure to choose **"Run as Administrator"** on the right
+7. _Note: It may hang at "Installing, this may take a few minutes...".
+If it takes longer than a a few mintes press "enter" and "control + c"_
+8. You will be asked for a username and password
+    1. Note: when you enter password, it will not show you typing.
+You have to trust its entering the characters you type
+    2. Note: these are up to you, but make sure its something you remember)
+    3. press enter after each entry
+9. Close out of the Ubuntu window

+## Install Windows Related Apps

-4. Windows Search > **Windows Powershell** - **!Important!** be sure to choose **"Run as Administrator"** on the right
+1. Windows Search > **Windows Powershell** - **!Important!** be sure to choose **"Run as Administrator"** on the right
-5. type the following command and press enter
+2. type the following command and press enter

     ```powershell
     Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-WebRequest -Uri "https://raw.githubusercontent.com/uclax-teach/uclax-web1-gohman-mitch-2025/refs/heads/master/_start_here/scripts/win11-v8/2.install-chocolatey-apps.ps1" -UseBasicParsing | Invoke-Expression
     ```

-6. Close out of Powershell window
+3. Close out of Powershell window
-7. Windows Search > **Turn Windows Features nn or off**, and make sure the following is enabled
+4. Windows Search > **Turn Windows Features on or off**, and make sure the following is enabled
     1. Hyper-V
     2. Virtual Machine Platform
     3. Window Subsystem for Linux
-8. Save any changes you have made and reboot
+5. Save any changes you have made and restart your computer
-9. Windows Search > **Ubuntu** - **!Important!** be sure to choose **"Run as Administrator"** on the right
-10. _Note: It may hang at "Installing, this may take a few minutes...".
-If it takes longer than a a few mintes press "enter" and "control + c"_
-11. You will be asked for a username and password
-    1. Note: when you enter password, it will not show you typing.
-You have to trust its entering the characters you type
-    2. Note: these are up to you, but make sure its something you remember)
-    3. press enter after each entry
-12. Close out of the Ubuntu window

 ## Windows Step 2: Clone Course Repo and Install Dependencies